 Girls, look at your nails, look at your clothes… look at your choices.
 Why do some of you have eyes… and why do some of you… not have eyes?
 It’s good to have something to look at, it’s nice to go to balls.
 But what might we do to keep our eyes?

 Okay, this is ridiculous, you ruined this perfectly innocuous best of list by making it all about you and your year and this is just so long and ranty and not what I was hoping for and just take it down a notch, okay young man?
 Young lady?
 Wait?
 Who are you again?
 Your meta-narrative has reached Lynchian proportions over the last two years and I am just exhausted from trying to figure it out.
 Also, am I the world?
 Is that what you’re saying?
 And that I don’t get you so now you don’t feel like trying to get me or anyone else for that matter?
 I try to get you.
 I try all the time.
 I mean, I thought you were the gay one in that play you wrote because you’re gay but there’s like three of them, so it was confusing just what you’re trying to say there and who you’re trying to reach, and while I am fairly certain you’d never write yourself as the hot one, the angry one was way too uncomfortable to watch, but there were some funny parts so I gave you the benefit of the doubt and… wait, no. No. Oh God.
 You’re not the black one, are you?
-Nigga, that’s racist.
+That’s racist!
+Right?

 EXT.
 WOODS.
 NIGHT.